edmundsamina/final-project_front-end-team-con-cat-enate-room-7/README.md

     - Delete reminders that you no longer want/need
 - Useful links page directs you to cat/dog friendly resources depending on your pet species
 - Toggle for colourblind users
-- Models on every page to provide instructions for the user every step of the way
+- Modals on every page to provide instructions for the user every step of the way
 <br/>

 ---